 55 NYSE and Deutsche Börse entered into an agreement providing for a combination of their businesses under Holdco, a new Dutch holding company.
-Deutsche Börse's business would be brought under the new holding company through an exchange offer and NYSE's business would be brought under the new holding company through a merger.
+Deutsche Börse's business would be brought under the new holding company through a merger.
 In the merger, each NYSE share would be entitled to receive 0.47 Holdco share.
-Upon completion of the combination, and assuming that all of the outstanding Deutsche Börse shares are exchanged in the exchange offer, former Deutsche Börse shareholders and former NYSE shareholders would own approximately 60% and 40%, respectively, of the outstanding Holdco shares.
+Upon completion of the combination, and assuming that all of the outstanding Deutsche Börse shares are exchange offer, former Deutsche Börse shareholders and former NYSE shareholders would own approximately 60% and 40%, respectively, of the outstanding Holdco shares.
 The merger was ultimately blocked by the European Commission in early 2012, on the grounds that it would effect a "near monopoly" in European exchange-traded derivatives.

-56 Nalco stockholders were entitled to elect to receive either 0.7005 shares of Ecolab common stock or \$38.80 in cash per share of Nalco common stock, provided that approximately 70% of the issued and outstanding shares of Nalco common stock immediately prior to the effective time converted into the right to receive Ecolab common stock and approximately 30% of the issued and outstanding shares of Nalco common stock immediately prior to the effective time converted into the right to receive cash.
+56 Nalco stockholders were entitled to elect to receive either 0.7005 shares of Ecolab common stock or \$38.80 in cash per share of Nalco common stock, provided that approximately 70% of the issued and outstanding shares of Nalco common stock immediately prior to the effective time converted into the right to receive Ecolab common stock and approximately 30% of the issued and outstanding shares of Nalco common stock immediately prior to the effective time converted into the right to receive Ecolab common stock and approximately 30% of the issued and outstanding shares of Nalco common stock immediately prior to the effective time converted into the right to receive cash.
 In order to achieve this 70%/30% stock-cash mix of consideration, the merger agreement provided for pro rata adjustments to and reallocation of the stock and cash elections made by Nalco stockholders.

 Acquiror Target Deal Value (\$ mill) Date Announced Consideration Unit vs. Election, Allocation Procedure Fixed Exchange Ratio Fixed Value Cap/ Collar Walk- away 16.
 Energy Transfer Equity, L.P.
 Southern Union Company 5,560.76 6/16/11 Common stock and/or cash Election, pro rata 57 Yes No No No 17.
-Martin Marietta Materials, Inc. Vulcan Materials Company 58 4,740.90 12/12/11 Common stock Yes No No No 8.
-Rock-Tenn Company Smurfit-Stone Container Corporation 3,948.17 1/23/11 Common stock and cash Unit Yes No No No 9.
+Martin Marietta Materials, Inc. Vulcan Materials Company 58 4,740.90 12/12/11 Common stock Yes No No No 18.
+Rock-Tenn Company Smurfit-Stone Container Corporation 3,948.17 1/23/11 Common stock and cash Unit Yes No No No 19.
 Alleghany Corporation Transatlantic Holdings, Inc. 3,685.58 11/21/11 Common stock and cash Unit Yes No No No 20.
 Validus Holdings, Ltd. 59 Transatlantic Holdings, Inc. 3,458.02 7/12/11 Common stock and cash Unit Yes No No No 21.
-The PNC Financial Services Group, Inc. RBC Bank (USA) 3,450.00 6/20/11 Common stock and/or cash, at the election of the acquiror 60 Unit 60 No Yes Yes 60 No
+The PNC Financial Services Group, Inc. RBC Bank (USA) 3,450.00 6/20/11 Common stock and/or cash, at the election of the acquiror 60 Unit No Yes Yes No